pubnub/pubnub-arduino-yun/README.md

-# PubNub Arduino Yun
+# PubNub Arduino Yún

 This is the code that powers the PubNub IOT House.
-It also serves as an example of using the PubNub REST Client over the Arduino Yun's bridge.
+It also serves as an example of using the PubNub REST Client over the Arduino Yún's bridge.

 ![](http://i.imgur.com/y8TEcAD.gif)